GSVlabs/philu-edx-theme/RG_CHANGELOG.rst

 Added:
 ======
+* Changed twitter icon to X on footer, dashboad, about and certificate pages (RGOeX-26189)
+* Make importing images easier with SVG sprites and remove unused full-screen mode in old interface (RGOeX-26107)
 * Footer logo enhancements, added `by Raccoon Gang` text to a clickable area in the link with RG logo (RGOeX-26186)
 * Changes in the Legacy theme after reviewing (RGOeX-26068)
     * Changed brand color